umargithub/Javascript-Notes/content/posts/my-first-post.md

 `Operators` :- transform/ process data emitted by Observable

-Observer/ subscriber :- received event/ data from Observable
+`Observer/ subscriber` :- received event/ data from Observable

+`Schedular` :- thread

 # How to create Observables?